Yeah, it’s been that kind of year.

 So go find one of your kids.
-Give them one of those potentially annoying dad hugs (bonus points if this in front of their friends), dig your nose deep down into their hair, breath deep, and cling to the moments that matter most.
+Give them one of those potentially annoying dad hugs (bonus points if this is in front of their friends), dig your nose deep down into their hair, breathe deep, and cling to the moments that matter most.

 Society is filled with those eager to point out what you lack, eager to laugh at your failures, and desperate to prove you don’t measure up.
 As the years pile on, these judgments increase.
 The pressures increase.
 The ways to measure yourself against others become limitless, but I encourage you dads to remove yourself from the destructive narrative that we all must follow the same path.
 Instead, follow the path that leads you to conclude being a good dad is life’s greatest achievement.